svenithalor/Project5/README.md

 **Description** This method displays the customer page menu to the user and returns the menu item that they selected
 @param writer to write the choice made by the buyer to the server
 @param reader to close the BufferedReader in the event that the buyer exits out of the menu
 @return the menu item selected by the user

+public int displayBikesMenu(String bikeNames) **Description** This method displays the view bikes menu to the user and returns the menu item that they selected
+@param bikeNames: the string representation of all the bike names to display in the menu
+@return the menu item selected by the user

 public String displayShoppingCartMenu(CustomerPageServer S)